Kong/docs.konghq.com/app/konnect/dev-portal/applications/disable-app-reg.md

 no_version: true
 ---

-Disable app registration for a Service is when an API no longer requires authentication.
+You can disable app registration for a Service when an API no longer requires authentication.
 If you want to disable Auto Approve at the Service level, disable app registration and then enable it again with the Auto Approve toggle set to disabled.